NajaJohansen/41934-Advanced-Building-Information-Modeling-BIM-/Tutorial.md

 The tool is intended for LCA consultants with little knowledge on BIM modelling and programming.
 Therefore, this tutorial aims to target role level 1 (modeller).
 Also, we advise to check the the "video tutorial" (hyperlink) as a complementary material.

 ## How to get started
 - The first step in to using the code is to download a coding program for pyhton laguage.
 The program has been made with Spyder an program which was launched by a   navigator called Ananconda.
 To download Anaconda click [here](https://www.anaconda.com/download).
+Once the program hs been downloaded you can open it, after a short start up you will direclty be navigated to the home page.
+There you will see a button to launch Spyder, after a few moments you will find yourself in the python coding program.
 - Directory
 - packages